 The error and warning messages can be wiped with the resetmessages function.
+A return value can be set with setexitcode.

 9.3 The tex library

 The tex table contains a large list of virtual internal TFX parameters that are partially writable.